drekka/Machinus/README.md

 ## Options

 * `enableSameStateError: Bool` (property)  - Default false.
 When true a transition when the machine is already in the requested state cancels the transition and returns the `MachinusError.alreadyInState` error.
 When false (the default) the transition is cancelled and both a `nil` previous state and a `nil` error.

+* `enableFinalStateTransitionError: Bool` (property)  - Default false.
+When true, an attempt to transition from a final state will generate a `MachinusError.finalState` error.
+When false, a `nil` will be returned.

 * `postNotifications: Bool` (property)  - Default false.
 When true, every time a transition is done a matching state change notification will be sent.
 This allows objects which cannot directly access the machine to still know about state changes.
 See [Listening to transition notifications](#listening-to-transition-notifications)